CookieRebel/Car-Graph/README.md

 Buying used cars is hard, especially knowing what a good market price for a used car is.
 The prices are mainly dependent on the year of the car and the mileage.

-This car price plotter takes yoru raw data that you collect eg. from carsales.com.au and plots it in a nice graph.
+This car price plotter takes your raw data that you collect eg. from carsales.com.au and plots it in a nice graph.
 It shows a best fit line (less accurate) and a best fit curve (more accurate).
 Given that info you can now instantly tell if a used car is good value based on the price, year, and mileage, in comparison to the current market.

 You can generate scatter plots that show the relationship between
 - car price and model year; the mileage is visualised as the 3rd dimension using differnt colours